 The Business School of Innovation Management aims to nurture human resources capable of pursuing innovation in society or within an organization, and has developed its curriculum with this purpose in mind.
 Students enhance their understanding of and facility with innovation management through the acquisition of designated credits in fundamental, specialized and applied courses.

-In this way, students earn the Master of Business Administration degree as a result of gaining knowledge of innovation theory and its practical applications, developing an ability to perform critical analysis in real-word environments, attaining proficiency in the conception of innovation strategies based on analytical assessments, achieving facility in the execution of strategies and tactics based in knowledge of innovation theory and practice, and acquiring skill in the communication of business ideas to various stakeholders.
+Through this approach, students earn the Master of Business Administration degree (MBA) as a result of gaining knowledge of innovation theory and its practical applications.
+This includes developing an ability to perform critical analysis in real-word environments, attaining proficiency in the conception of innovation strategies based on analytical assessments, achieving facility in the execution of strategies and tactics based in knowledge of innovation theory and practice, and acquiring skill in the communication of business ideas to various stakeholders.